jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 	2018-01-22 20:16:25.230537: I tensorflow/core/common_runtime/gpu/gpu_device.cc:977] Creating TensorFlow device (/gpu:0) -> (device: 0, name: GeForce GTX TITAN X, pci bus id: 0000:02:00.0)
 	24576/35363 [===================>..........] - ETA: 0s('Predicted:', [[(u'n02640242', u'sturgeon', 0.70169324), (u'n02641379', u'gar', 0.16568515), (u'n02514041', u'barracouta', 0.095400475), (u'n02536864', u'coho', 0.032304522), (u'n01484850', u'great_white_shark', 0.0041837287)]])

 Indicating that our input image was likely to contain a fish!
+The `preprocess_input` function is important - it's responsible for applying the same operations to out input image as were applied to the images when the network was trained.

 > __Exercise:__ try the model with some of your own images